Gen info

 Edibility

-- Fruit is sweet and edible.
+- Fruit is edible; sweet.

 Folkloric